Is Power-Assisted Liposuction (PAL) Right for You?

 - Scarring: Although incisions are small and strategically placed, some scarring may occur, particularly in cases of delayed healing or individual predisposition to scarring.

-- Asymmetry: Minor differences in fat removal can result in slight asymmetry, though Dr. Mistry aims for balanced and natural-looking results.
+- Asymmetry: Minor differences in fat removal can result in slight asymmetry, though Dr Mistry aims for balanced and natural-looking results.

 - Skin Laxity: If liposuction is performed aggressively or if the skin lacks elasticity, some looseness may remain.